C++/Python SDK_Angle Manual

 Parameter Description: Used for adapting data formats for Unreal Engine; the information is currently not in use.

 3.1.5.
-Finger joint data
+Finger Joint Data

 Data Structure Description: Save the finger joint data for both hands of the character, including the hand calibration status.

-contains the data for the character's left hand, while fingerJoint_R
+Parameter Description: fingerJoint_L contains the data for the character's left hand, while fingerJoint_R contains the data for the character's right hand.

 3.2.
 Data Calling